rubenhortas/rubenhortas.github.io/_posts/2026-02-14-pycharm-neovim-ruff-consistency.md

 ## Create a common python standard

 As we mentioned before, to ensure both IDEs behave the same, they should read the same font.
-To force both IDEs to follow the same rules, we need to have this file in the root of our projects:
+To force both IDEs to follow the same rules, we need to configure our `Ruff` settings.

+### Configuring ruff

+Ruff follows a specific hierarchy to resolve settings.
+It searches for a configuration file in the current directory and continues up the parent directories until it finds one.

+#### Global Configuration (User-wide)

+To apply rules to every Python project on your machine (as a fallback when no project-specific file exists), use the following directory: `~/.config/ruff/` with one of the following filenames:

+  * `settings.toml` (Recommended)
+  * `ruff.toml`
+  * `.ruff.toml`

+>Do not use the [tool.ruff] header.
+Write properties directly at the root of the file.
+{: .prompt-info }

+#### Project Configuration

+To apply rules to a specific project, place the file in the project's root directory:

+  * `pyproject.toml` (must use [tool.ruff] header and sections)
+  * `ruff.toml` or `.ruff.toml` (direct properties, no headers)

+#### Folder-Specific Configuration (Nested)

+To override or extend rules for a specific subdirectory (e.g., allowing assert only in /tests or changing line lengths in /scripts), place a file inside that folder.
+   * `ruff.toml` or `.ruff.toml`

+A `pyproject.toml` example:

 ```toml
 [tool.ruff]